What exactly is spam? Besides Hormel’s famous tin of spiced ham, of course. Let’s start with a little quiz.

 - The message is not requested by the recipient.

-I have been guilty of at least one of the above on multiple occasions, and trust me, the last thing you want to do is have your communication marked as spam.
+I have been guilty of at least one of the above on multiple occasions, and trust me, the last thing you want to do is have your communication categorized as spam.

 We live in a world where connection is key and clients do not want unsolicited messages or feel like they are part of the masses, the bulk.